Picovoice/rhino/demo/go/README.md

 index: 5, device name: sof-hda-dsp Digital Microphone
 ```

 You can use the device index to specify which microphone to use for the demo.
-For instance, if you want to use the USB microphone in the above example, you can invoke the demo application as below:
+For instance, if you want to use the Digital microphone in the above example, you can invoke the demo application as below:

 ```console
 go run micdemo/rhino_mic_demo.go -context_path "/path/to/context/file.rhn" -audio_device_index 5